Pest Control contractors in

 Study for exams

-Obtain study materials for core pesticide exam and category 7a (general pest) from NH Department of Agriculture.
-Study period typically 2-4 weeks.
+Obtain study materials for Commercial Pesticide Applicator core exam and category 7A (general pest control) from NH Department of Agriculture.
+Core exam covers pesticide safety, laws, and application principles.

 Schedule and take exams

-Register for core and category exams through NH Department of Agriculture.
-Exams offered monthly at designated locations.
-Must pass both with 70% or higher.
+Register for exams through NH Department of Agriculture.
+Must pass both core exam and category-specific exam with 70% or higher score.
+Exams offered at scheduled locations throughout the year.

 Submit license application

-Complete Commercial Pesticide Applicator License application with exam results, background check, and required fees.
-Processing takes 2-3 weeks.
+Complete Commercial Pesticide Applicator License application with NH Department of Agriculture.
+Include exam certificates, application fee, and any required documentation.

 About This Market